SandroMueller01/AAL_Project_Course/README.md

 - Potential benefits include enhanced patient rehabilitation and reduced risk of joint re-injury.
 - The Unity platform's flexibility permits accurate angle adjustments for personalized treatment.

+## Structure
+The project consist of two main software components the frontend (Unity) and the backend (Arduino-Software) and utilising this combination to enhance the rehabilitation of patients after a post elbow surgery.
+This project should showcase the ability of the EduExo or similar Exo-Skeletons.